Skip to contents

 se

 If this is TRUE, calculate a standard error for the EVPPI if possible.
 Currently only supported for methods "gam", "earth" and method="bart".
 (In the latter method it is more correctly called a posterior standard deviation).
 These represent uncertainty about the parameters of the fitted regression model, and will naturally be lower when more simulations from the decision model are used to fit it.
-They do not represent uncertainty about the structure of the regression model, and are also typically small in the context of uncertainties arising from converting individual-level to population VoI.
+They do not represent uncertainty about the structure of the regression model,

 B